 Creating a high-quality piece of SEO content isn’t just about hitting the right keywords anymore.
 It’s about writing a piece of thoughtful, well-researched, and error-free content that readers find helpful and easy to digest.

-If you don’t have the time or skills to edit your work yourself, hire someone like me to do it for you.
+If you don’t have the time or skills to include editing in your SEO strategy, hire someone like me to do it for you.